Can you keep a secret? We reveal Sydney’s best hidden bars.

 Door Knock, CBD

 ‘Use the door knock & knock three times’ says the sign.
-This hidden bar even has a secret way to enter!
-Burrowed within the heart of Sydney’s CBD, Door Knock’s drinks menu boasts a pun filled cocktail menu and great wines.
-Order the house cured and cultured board, mac and cheese croquettes and bao buns for a tasty snack.
-Find out more here.
+This hidden bar even has a secret entrance!
+Burrowed within the heart of Sydney’s CBD, Door Knock’s drinks menu boasts a pun-filled cocktail menu and great wines.
+Order the house-cured and cultured board, mac and cheese croquettes and bao buns for a tasty snack.

 Employees Only, CBD

-New York has made its way down under to bring Sydney a much anticipated rendition of Employees Only.
+New York has made its way down under to bring Sydney a much-anticipated rendition of Employees Only.
 The New York bar is listed amongst the World’s 50 Best Bars list.
-Sydney’s version of Employees Only lives in a classic sandstone building at Martin Place and serves the same world class drinks.
-While you’re there be sure to check out their signature dish, the hand cut steak tartare.
-Find out more here.
+Sydney’s version of Employees Only lives in a classic sandstone building at Martin Place and serves the same world-class drinks.
+While you’re there, be sure to check out their signature dish, the hand-cut steak tartare.

 Old Mate’s Place, CBD